Macron Condemns Killing Of French Aid Workers In Ukraine - UrduPoint

 Macron Condemns Killing Of French Aid Workers In Ukraine

-Paris, (APP - UrduPoint / Pakistan Point News - 2nd Feb, 2024) French President Emmanuel Macron confirmed on Friday that two French aid workers had been killed in a Russian strike in Ukraine and condemned the attack as "outrageous".
+Paris, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2024) France's President Emmanuel Macron confirmed on Friday that two French aid workers had been killed in a Russian strike in Ukraine, condemning the attack as "outrageous".

-Ukranian officials said the two men died in a recent drone attack in southern Ukraine.
+Ukrainian officials said the two men had died in a recent drone attack in southern Ukraine.

 "My solidarity goes out to all the volunteers who are committed to helping people," he added.